 PADI Certification card

-Click the button below to sign up for PADI eLearning - Rescue Diver to get started immediately.
+Call us at 214-227-2494 to get signed up today!
+With PADI eLearning you can get started immediately.
 The web-based system covers all the Rescue Diver course content and allows you to study at your own pace through an easy-to-use, interactive program.

 Student Agreement: By registering for the Rescue Diver Course, you indicate that you have read and agree to the course policies, terms and conditions.

 Important Medical Form

 All student divers are required to complete the Diver Medical Form.
 Read the form carefully and answer questions honestly.
 If you can answer "Yes" to question 3, 5, or 10, OR any question on page 2, then you are required to obtain a physician's release on this form, without restrictions, before participating in any in-water Rescue Diver training.